Elyaneth/MondayNode/TP2/README.md

 ### Introduction

-This TP is an introduction to routes in node.js
+This TP is an introduction to express in node.js
-The goal is to use url queries to detect certain names, or instead detect if the query is not in the url.
+The goal is to use express queries to detect certain names, or instead detect if the query is not in the url.

 We have 3 cases:
 If the name is mine, Pierre-Louis, you get a short introduction to myself.